jigargosar/canvas-bricks-game/src/v7-kata-1.md

 # Notes

 - shift+space key shortcut causes unecessary pauses @vsc
-- have to type commit messages over and over again @vsc
+- @done have to type commit messages over and over again @vsc
 - gclm ext has sample code to show quick pick. check api and see if we can use custom filter to narrow list.

 # Resources